It was written by United Church of Canada hymn-writer, minister and prison chaplain

 Sylvia G. Dunstan (1955-1993).

-With meter 8.7.8.7.8.7, it is set to a 17th century French carol tune, PICARDY, which is better known as Let all Mortal Flesh Keep Silence.
+With meter 8.7.8.7.8.7, it is set to a 17th century French carol tune, PICARDY, which is better known as the tune of Let all Mortal Flesh Keep Silence.

-Now-disgraced American Roman Catholic liturgical musician and composer David Haas (b 1957) composed and released a choral arrangement based on PICARDY, and this appears to be the most widely-used setting - to the point that many people incorrectly credit him with writing the lyrics.
-However he did not write either the lyrics or the tune.
+Now-disgraced American Roman Catholic liturgical musician and composer David Haas (b 1957) composed and released a choral arrangement based on PICARDY.
+This appears to be the most widely-used setting, to the point that many people incorrectly credit him with writing the lyrics.
+However Haas did not write either the lyrics or the tune.

-With meter 8.7.8.7.8.7, it is set to a 17th century French carol tune, PICARDY, which is better known as Let all Mortal Flesh Keep Silence.
+With meter 8.7.8.7.8.7, it is set to a 17th century French carol tune, PICARDY, which is better known as the tune of Let all Mortal Flesh Keep Silence.

-Now-disgraced American Roman Catholic liturgical musician and composer David Haas (b 1957) composed and released a choral arrangement based on PICARDY, and this appears to be the most widely-used setting - to the point that many people incorrectly credit him with writing the lyrics.
-However he did not write either the lyrics or the tune.
+Now-disgraced American Roman Catholic liturgical musician and composer David Haas (b 1957) composed and released a choral arrangement based on PICARDY.
+This appears to be the most widely-used setting, to the point that many people incorrectly credit him with writing the lyrics.
+However Haas did not write either the lyrics or the tune.

 Downloads